api3dao/airseeker/README.md

 To release a new version:

-1. `git checkout main` - Always version from `main` branch.
-Also, ensure that the working directory is clean (has no uncommitted changes).
-2. `pnpm version [major|minor|patch]` - Choose the right version bump.
+1. `pnpm create-release:npm [major|minor|patch]` - Choose the right version bump.
 This will bump the version, create a git tag and commit it.
-3. `pnpm publish --access public` - Build the package and publish the new version to NPM.
+2. `pnpm publish --access public` - Publish the package to NPM.
-4. `git push --follow-tags` - Push the tagged commit upstream.
+3. `git push --follow-tags` - Push the tagged commit upstream.
-5. Create a GitHub release for the specific tag.
+4. Create a GitHub release for the specific tag.
-6. Build the docker image with tag `api3/airseeker:latest`.
-If running on Linux, use `pnpm run docker:build` otherwise use `pnpm run docker:build:amd64`.
-7. `docker tag api3/airseeker:latest api3/airseeker:<MAJOR.MINOR.PATCH>` - Tag the image with the version.
-Replace the `<MAJOR.MINOR.PATCH>` with the version you just bumped (copy it from `package.json`).
-8. `docker push api3/airseeker:latest && docker push api3/airseeker:<MAJOR.MINOR.PATCH>` - Push the image upstream.
-Both
-   the latest and the versioned tag should be published.
+5. `pnpm run create-release:docker` - To build the Docker image and tag it correctly.
+The script uses the current package.json version so it expects the NPM release is done first.
+6. The command outputs the publish instructions to push the images.

 ## Configuration